dalesgit/obsidian/pages/safe-church-training.md

 				- fear of retaliation
 				- fear of making accusations
-			- steps for witness of harassment
+			- steps for witness of harassment collapsed:: true
 				- discourage the behavior
 				- report the harassment to employer
 				- support the victim
+			- steps if you think you harassed someone collapsed:: true
+				- stop the behavior immediately
+				- tell supervisor
+				- apologize to coworkers
+				- review organizational policies
 -
 -
 -